pythonindia/inpycon-blog/content/blog/2019-announcing-happyfox-gold-sponsor.md

 </div>
 <br>

-HappyFox is a SaaS-based customer support platform.
+<a href="https://happyfox.com" target="_blank">HappyFox</a> is a SaaS-based customer support platform.
 We offer an enterprise-grade help desk ticketing system and an intuitively designed live chat software.
 Recently, we launched an AI chatbot solution and a Business Intelligence product for enterprises.

 HappyFox has been rated as the ‘Best Help Desk Software’ by PC Magazine for the last 4 years in a row.
 We serve over 12,000 companies in over 70 countries across education, media, e-commerce, retail, IT, manufacturing, non-profit, government, and many other verticals.